seansusmilch/least-watched/docs/media-processor.md

 - `none` — No processing has occurred or progress was cleared
 - `live` — Processing is currently in progress
 - `completed` — Processing finished successfully

+### 7.5 Enumeration Message

+- The Enumerating Emby phase message displays the breakdown of found items: "Found X series and Y movies".

 ---